io-fault/python/time/documentation/usage.rst

 ---------------------------------

 Normalization is the process of adjusting a localized timestamp by its *known* offset into a UTC timestamp and then localizing it.
-The :py:meth:`rhythm.libzone.Zone.normalize` method has this functionality::
+The :py:meth:`.rhythm.libzone.Zone.normalize` method has this functionality::

    pit, offset = rhythm.lib.zone().localize(rhythm.lib.now())